JMDKC/artangled-hugo/content/posts/2025-05-18-paladino-massimo.md

 “My culture has always been rooted in a certain Mediterranean spirit, but also in darkness, in folk legends,” says Mimmo Paladino.
 The Italian artist has [brought some of this spirit](https://massimodecarlo.com/exhibitions/mimmo-paladino-3) to the chintzy upstairs space of Massimo de Carlo in London, with some sinister installations using bronze, wood and gold.

-The standout is the untitled work pictured below: a mysterious figure, head turned away from us, has a gold-leafed branch stuck violently out of the board it’s painted on.
-The backing is gold leaf too, like an International Gothic saint's portrait.
-Except more primitive and primal.
+The standout is the untitled work pictured below.
+It centres on a painting on board, backed by gold leaf, like an International Gothic saint's portrait.
+The painting's subject is a turned-away head, impaled by a gold-leafed tree branch, stuck violently out into the gallery.

+![Mimmo Paladino 'Senza Titolo' (2025)](/paladino-massimo-1.jpg)

 The painting is surrounded by 90 gold leaf squares in perfect grid formation: Massimo de Carlo’s notes reveal this is a tribute to the Renaissance geometry of artists like Piero della Francesca.
-But the effect is truly pagan: it’s like an altarpiece, a backing for god knows what kind of sacrificial rituals.
+But the overall effect is truly pagan: it’s like an altarpiece, a backing for god knows what kind of sacrificial rituals.

-![Mimmo Paladino 'Senza Titolo' (2025)](/paladino-massimo-1.jpg)

 This work reminded me of another altarpiece-like installation, executed by another Italian veteran, also [on show across town](https://www.serpentinegalleries.org/whats-on/giuseppe-penone-thoughts-in-the-roots/).
 I'd seen it earlier in the week.